Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Advancing mathematics by guiding human intuition with AI;** Alex Davies et al
 - **LAMOL: LANGUAGE MODELING FOR LIFELONG LANGUAGE LEARNING;** Fan-Keng Sun, Cheng-Hao Ho, Hung-Yi Lee; Use a LM to both generate previous tasks' data and solve the tasks.
 - **Explaining and Improving Model Behavior with k Nearest Neighbor Representations;** Nazneen Fatema Rajani, Ben Krause, Wenpeng Yin, Tong Niu, Richard Socher, Caiming Xiong; The related work section is informative.
+- **NLP From Scratch Without Large-Scale Pretraining: A Simple and Efficient Framework;** Xingcheng Yao, Yanan Zheng, Xiaocong Yang, Zhilin Yang; "Given some labeled task data and a large general corpus, TLM uses task data as queries to retrieve a tiny subset of the general corpus and jointly opti- mizes the task objective and the language mod- eling objective from scratch"